Skip to main content

 Checklist

-• All 11 interface methods implemented
+• All 13 interface methods implemented, including ValidateSQL

 • Type normalization (warehouse types → STRING, INT64, FLOAT64, etc.)